AdobeDocs/learning-manager.en/help/migrated/kb/prime-gdpr.md

 +++

-+++How or Why does it apply to you as an Adobe Captivate Prime customer?
++++How or Why does it apply to you as an Adobe Learning Manager customer?

 While GDPR is a EU regulation, it is applicable to business entities worldwide, that collects personal information for any user who may be EU resident.
 As a Captivate Prime customer, evaluate if GDPR is applicable to your organization.